Supervisors & Proposed Research Topics

 Renáta Németh: Automated text analytics to contribute to sociological research

-Description: Our RC2S2 research team uses methods of text mining to analyze textual data available on the internet or digitalized offline texts.
+Description: Our RC2S2 research team uses methods of text mining to analyse textual data available on the internet or digitalized offline texts.
 The digital revolution not only brought new data sources, but also changed the society.
 As sociologists, our goal is to get to know this new type of society by using computational social science methods (here: natural language processing, NLP).
 The aim of our research group is to discover the social knowledge of this area, to develop and adopt new methods and to explore its epistemological consequences.
 The PhD candidate will join our research along these research questions.
 The doctoral research topic may be defined according the candidate’s own inquiry and our recent projects, so it is strongly recommended contacting the supervisor before the application procedure.

 Number of positions: 1